GWphua/aws-notes/README.md

 - Root user has complete access to _all_ AWS services and resources.
   - Lock away your AWS account root user access keys.
 - Do not use the root account for everyday tasks, even administrative tasks.
-- Only the _root user_ can
+- Only the _root user_ can:
-  - Change account settings
+  - Change account settings.
-  - View certain tax invoices
+  - View certain tax invoices.
-  - Close your AWS account
+  - Close your AWS account.
-  - Restore IAM user permissions
+  - Restore IAM user permissions.
-  - Change or cancel your AWS Support plan
+  - Change or cancel your AWS [Support Plans](#support-plans-for-aws).
-  - Register as a seller in the Reserved Instance Marketplace
+  - Register as a seller in the Reserved Instance [Marketplace](#aws-marketplace).
-  - Configure an Amazon [S3 bucket](#amazon-s3-buckets) to enable MFA
+  - Configure an Amazon [S3 bucket](#amazon-s3-buckets) to enable MFA.
-  - Edit or delete an Amazon S3 bucket policy that includes an invalid [VPC](#virtual-private-cloud-vpc) ID or VPC endpoint ID
+  - Edit or delete an Amazon S3 bucket policy that includes an invalid [VPC](#virtual-private-cloud-vpc) ID or VPC endpoint ID.
-  - Sign up for GovCloud
+  - Sign up for GovCloud.

 ### IAM Access Analyzer